-Tel: +244 926 877 476/8/9
+Tel: +244 926 877 476/8/9 Email: irinaferreira@alcadvogados.com URL: www.alcadvogados.com

-Email: irinaferreira@alcadvogados.com

-URL: www.alcadvogados.com

 Irina Neves Ferreira is a lawyer, admitted to the Angolan and Portuguese Bars, with considerable international experience, especially in the Angolan jurisdiction.
-Her practice focuses on the petroleum sector, in its multiple aspects (regulatory, insurance and contractual), including matters relating to licences and concessions, transfer of participating interests and foreign exchange.
+Irina is a partner with ALC Advogados and a Managing Associate with MLGTS.
+Her practice focuses on the petroleum sector and its multiple aspects (regulatory, insurance and contractual), including matters relating to licences and concessions, transfer of participating interests and foreign exchange.
 Irina has a more general legal practice with involvement in operations concerning private investment, insurance law, oil & gas and real estate.

 She is also highly experienced in corporate compliance attained throughout her experience as counsel for the EMEA region in the international compliance team of a multinational company in the IT area.
 In the area of corporate and commercial law she has acted as legal advisor in several mergers, acquisitions and disposals of companies, including the acquisition and disposal of companies with head offices in Portugal and Angola, on behalf of domestic and foreign clients in various sectors, such as the oil sector, construction, information technologies and communications.
 Irina also provides general legal advice to numerous national and foreign companies.